ShahiW/ShahiW/README.md

 ### Short Intro:

-I have a linguistics background.
+I have a linguistics background. <br>
-I studied german language and literature at the LMU in Munich.
+I have a Master of Arts in german medieval literature, modern german literature and slavic philology from the Ludwig-Maximilians-University (LMU) Munich.

 <br>